tylermsa/tylermsa/README.md

-- 👋 Hi, I’m @tylermsa
+- 👋 Hi, I’m **Tyler**.
+If you find me in real lfie, please don't call me @tylermsa; it will make me more paranoid.
 - 👀 I’m interested in ...
-Creating Open-Source Projects, Animation, Game Design, Machine Learing
+Creating FOSS and Browser Extensions, Machine Learning, Game Designm, Animation, and Sci-Fi Readings.
 - 🌱 I’m currently learning ...
-Python, Java, C, CSS
+Python, C#, and Java.
 - 💞️ I’m looking to collaborate on ...
-Windows or Linux Extensions
+Linux Applets or Desktlets and Firefox Browser Extensions.
-- 📫 How to reach me ...
-You don't reach me, I reach you
+- 📫 How to reach me ... *Good fucking luck.*

 <!---
 tylermsa/tylermsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.